 This chapter describes Hertfordshire Children's Services (CS) arrangements for the professional supervision of all social work practitioners and managers.
 Purpose, method and standards are described and link provided to the following templates:

-- Supervision Agreement;
+- SASH Supervision Guidance;

 1. The Scope of the Professional Supervision Policy